niolabs/docs/docs/api/services.md

 ## Get API

 The get API returns a JSON body with information about a service based on its name.
-The following example gets the information for the service `SimulateAndLog`
+The following example gets the information for the service `SimulateAndLog`.

     curl -XGET 'http://localhost:8181/services/SimulateAndLog' --user 'Admin:Admin'